dev-family/articles/2048-wasm/article.en.md

 This article is an experiment with Rust with its subsequent compilation in WASM.
-It was interesting to try these technologies on something more difficult than calculating a factorial, so the choice fell on the well-known 2048 game.
+It was interesting to try these technologies on something more difficult than calculating factorial, so the choice fell on the well-known 2048 game.

 # Game